Alexiatech/Tech-D-groepsopdracht/README.md

 * Type `node --version` the check if node is installed correctly
 > You'll recieve the what type of version you installed like:`v18.8.0`
 ### [MongoDB](https://www.mongodb.com/blog)
+`AANPASSEN ZODRA WE EEN DATABASE STRUCTUUR HEBBEN`
-* Before you can start Anime Smarty you'll need to create a database with multiple collections.
+* Before you can start MovieMates you'll need to create a database with multiple collections.
 I use [MongoDB](https://www.mongodb.com/blog) to save up the data (information) for this application.
 Follow the steps underneath, you can also follow this [tutorial](https://www.mongodb.com/docs/atlas/getting-started/):
 1. Create a cluster, i would recommend you to use the name cluster0
 2. Create a database, choose your own name
 3. Then you'll create the first collection called: `"DataFilms"`.
 In this collection we will store the information about the movies that we render in our application.
 Use the following template to set up your collection: